elanor/hello-world-dapp/README.md

 ## Making dApp "Hello World"

-- Modify `lib.rs` file to make it "Hello World" dApp.
+- Modify `lib.rs` file from template to make it "Hello World" dApp.
 This example demonstrates how "Hello world" can be implemented with smart contracts on Concordium.

 ### Functionality